 Bards!
 The most commonly known storytellers in all of DnD.
 There’s no reason not to listen to a bard if you want a story, but the problem is finding a bard to tell beautiful stories they’ve heard, participated in, or made up on the spot.
-However, the most common issue is finding a bard to tell you a story, and you certainly don’t want to run into them when… They’re doing the thing that makes most bards infamous… Anyway, enough about bards, I’m here to help you find wonderful stories about DnD, so let’s get going!
+However, the most common issue is finding a bard to tell you a story, and you certainly don’t want to run into them when… They’re doing the thing that makes most bards infamous… Anyway, enough about bards, I’m here to help you find the best DnD stories, so let’s get going!

 Read the Tubes With Spots Everywhere!